Wednesday, November 17, 2010

 Jenny Says: For more questions or information, please call us at (800) 741 8083 or email ybcservice@yourbabycan.com to contact customer service.

 Well that was fun, sort of.
 Since my old pal Jenny brought it up, let me just address the whole “reading earlier is better” idea.
 I honestly don’t know what research they are referring to there – I haven’t seen anything like that, but that doesn’t mean no studies exist supporting that claim.
-But what I do know is that in Sweden (I know, the neutral countries are just a caricature of the-grass-is-always-greener), they don’t teach reading until age 7, and by age 10, Swedish children
+But what I do know is that in Sweden (I know, the neutral countries are just a caricature of the-grass-is-always-greener), they don’t teach reading until age 7, and by age 10, Swedish children have the highest literacy scores in Europe.
+Maybe this means there is something to be said for a brain being just ripe for a particular thing, and when the learning of something fits well with your brain, it goes more smoothly, and you feel better about it and want to do it more.
+Wow, self-esteem and learning in a mutually reinforcing positive feedback loop – oh, Swedies, you’re so cute!

 It was actually Priscilla Dunstan who got me started on this whole idea of parenting “experts” needing to put a sock in it.
 Ms. Dunstan is not a researcher of any kind, but a singer who claims that her sensitive hearing allowed her to decode the five sounds that 0-3 month-olds make when they cry.
 She was on the Oprah show, and unfortunately, the part of the show that infuriated me the most can’t be found on YouTube.
 Aside from the ridiculousness on the face of it, aside from the fact that her “research” is 100% parent satisfaction surveys, aside from the fact that there are easier and faster ways of telling if a baby is hungry, tired, or needs a new diaper (Hellooo!) than trying to decipher ambiguous syllables (Hang on pumpkin, can you say that one again?
 I didn’t quite catch it… Was that “eh” or “eeehoowah”?), what made me mad, and sad really, was seeing Ms. Dunstan “work with” a roomful of moms and babies.
 At one point, Ms. Dunstan took a crying baby from its Mom and it stopped crying.
 The oohs and aahs, and where-have-you-been-all-my-life ‘s abounded.
 THAT was what brought a tear to my eye – that these moms were anxious, self-doubting, and sleep-deprived enough to believe that the “magic” of knowing their baby lay with someone else.
 Let that sink in for a moment.
 Please, please, never believe this.
 I was once a certified infant massage instructor, and the first rule we learned was to demonstrate the movements on a doll, and never on the baby, for even though it is not true, a parent might come to think that you are better at soothing her baby than she is.
 This is a good lesson for friends and grandmas too.